patricksavalle/devops-project-template/content/design-guidelines.md

 ## Tips and hints

-- [ ] Use standard notation (UML, BPML) for technical designs
+- [ ] Use standard notation (UML) for technical designs

-- [ ] Don’t close your eyes to any type of flaws

-- [ ] Regularly refactor the implementation's dependency graph to the desired state (often the functional design's modularity)
+- [ ] Prefer well known design patterns but don't overdo it

+- [ ] If a solution doesn't feel right, redesign or or backlog as engineering debt (never sacrifice simplicity and elegance, never tolerate low quality)

+- [ ] A design is perfect when nothing more can be taken away, not when nothing can be added anymore

+- [ ] The technical design does not need to be complete, just complete enough to start coding

 ## Design Patterns